 Prioritization

 Some things can wait.
 Some things are on fire.
-Knowing which is which helps you get things done without losing your mind.
+Knowing which is which helps you stay sane.

 Attention to Detail

 One missing semicolon can break the site.
 Typos in client names can break the relationship.
-So, do sweat the small stuff (at least a little).
+Sweat the small stuff—at least a little.

 Go with the Flow: Adaptability and Resilience